Paul Lokiru Kalanda: Background and priesthood

 Kalanda was born on 27 February 1927 at Buwunde Village, Kyannamukaaka sub-county, in present-day Masaka District, in the Buganda Region of Uganda.
+His father was Simon Ziryawulamu Kalanda and mother, Agnes Aliraba Nakachwa.
+He was born with 3 brothers and 1 sister.
 He was ordained priest on 21 December 1957.

 He served as priest in the Roman Catholic Diocese of Masaka until 29 November 1980, when he was appointed bishop.

+Education

+Kalanda went to Kabwoko Boys Primary School for his primary and Bukalasa National Minor Seminary between 1942 and 1948.
+In 1949, he was accepted to join Katigondo National Major Seminary for his higher ecclesiastical studies and formation before he was sent to the Urbano University Rome from 1955 to 1958 to complete his studies and formation.

 As bishop

 He was appointed Bishop of the Roman Catholic Diocese of Moroto, in Uganda, on 29 November 1980.
-He was consecrated bishop on 22 March 1981, by Cardinal Emmanuel Kiwanuka Nsubuga†, Archbishop of Kampala, assisted by Bishop Adrian Kivumbi Ddungu†, Bishop of Masaka and Bishop Sisto Mazzoldi†, Apostolic Vicar of Bahr el-Gebel.
+He was consecrated bishop on 22 March 1981, by Cardinal Emmanuel Kiwanuka Nsubuga, Archbishop of Kampala, assisted by Bishop Adrian Kivumbi Ddungu, Bishop of Masaka and Bishop Sisto Mazzoldi†, Apostolic Vicar of Bahr el-Gebel.

 On 17 June 1991, Kalanda was appointed Bishop of the Roman Catholic Diocese of Fort Portal, serving in that capacity until he retired on 18 March 2003.

 He died on 19 August 2015, as Bishop Emeritus of Fort Portal, Uganda, at the age of 88 years and 5 months.

+Retirement

+After his retirement in 2003, he was appointed as Apostolic Administer of Lira Diocese.

+Works and career

+Kalanda contributed to the set up of Catholic Higher Institute of Eastern Africa (CHIEA) in Nairobi which is now known as the Catholic University of Eastern Africa (CUEA).
+He taught at Kitigondo National Major Seminary, and African Social Anthropology, Notre Dame University in Indiana, USA.